 Across the nation, local child welfare agencies work to keep all children safe and try to prevent any fatalities.
 California overall has a child mortality rate that is comparatively lower than that of similarly-sized regions as indicated in this chart.

 But even in the face of these improvements, one child death is still one too many.
 It is our ardent hope, that through our evolving practice, and with the full partnership and commitment of our cross-sector partners, our local communities, and advocates, we will continue to see a decline and do what we can to help make sure that no child is taken too soon.

-*Data Source: Children’s Bureau Child Welfare Outcome Reports and Data Site as of June 25, 2018
+*Data Source: Children’s Bureau Child Welfare Outcome Reports and Data Site

 The child fatality rate is per 100,000 children in the state’s child population under age 18.

 The data in this report cover child fatalities in three categories:

 The data also cover whether or not there was previous DCFS referral history on the family, regardless of the status of a referral or case when the fatality occurred.
 For example, a child may have had an open case with DCFS in 2014 that since closed, and in 2017 they were killed in a gang-related shooting.
 Such a death would be included in the deaths described in this report.

 The information reflects all fatalities reported to the Child Protection Hotline (CPH)* and determinations made as of December 31, 2023.**